evopsbr/docker-odoo/Readme.md

-# Trustcode - Oficial docker image for Odoo
+# EvoPS - Oficial docker image for Odoo

 How do use this docker image ?
 ---------------------